Do you want to shape the future of paths and open spaces?

 D. those in the legal and property professions who would like pointers to some of the problems that can arise.

 1.2 Commons legislation applies to England and Wales only.
 Here, all commons are subject to special protection and restrictions which are in addition to those affecting all land under the Town and Country Planning Acts and other general legislation.
-Those Acts cannot be ignored and the most relevant are considered in Chapter 8.
+Those Acts cannot be ignored and the most relevant are considered in section 8.

 1.3 The guide is not and cannot be an authoritative statement of the existing law.
 Those who need that must refer to legislation and cases, and the books mentioned at the end of the guide.
 It must also be remembered that the law is always changing: a decision of the High Court or a new Act of Parliament may make some aspect of the paper incorrect.